-The discount rate has changed since the prior measurement date from 2.19% to 3.54%.
-Additionally, the inflation rate changed since the prior measurement date from 2.75% to 2.50%.
+The discount rate has changed since the prior measurement date from 3.54% to 3.65%.

 Schedule of the District Contributions for OPEB

 This 10-year schedule is not required to be presented as there was no actuarially determined contribution, nor any contribution requirement established by statute or contract.